 This moment is about gaining confidence.
 About trying something risky with a safety net.
 I’ve overheard students talking with each other and with their teachers after the session, brimming with confidence because I’d exclaimed or said something positive about what they’d written.
 It’s a completely different environment than the recording studios and TV sets I’ve worked, but the psychology is exactly the same.
 People need a safe place to try something new.
 And when you give it to them, and they know that they can trust you, they are willing to try.

-Everything You Need To Get Your Students Excited In Creative Writing
+Everything To Get Your Students Excited In Creative Writing